dannsam/xenko-docs/manual/audio/play-entity-audio.md

 ![Add AudioListener Component](media/audio-add-audiolistener-component.png)

-> [!Warning] On iOS, only one `AudioListenerComponent` will work.
-> You can still create multiple listeners but only one will be used.
+> [!Warning] On iOS, you can create multiple `AudioListenerComponent`, but only one will be used.
 > This issue will be addressed in future releases.

 ##Spatialized Audio